Hermès s Silk Scarf Shopping Adventure (throwback from 2009)

 Here’s how this became mine…

 Watching this Birkin bag purchasing spectacle made me for one moment think that I needed that day’s Birkin.
 My heart started to race.
-My American Express felt like it was burning a whole in my not so chic Tod’s bag.
+My American Express felt like it was burning a hole in my not-so-chic Tod’s bag.
 If that bag was not taken, I was going to buy it.
 Lucky for me (and my bank account), the young girl and her boyfriend, who seemed to have been first in line, won the coveted bag that day.
 I didn’t even have the option to purchase.
 What?
 Why not?
 How did these people know to even be here?
 How can I get one?
 This is not fair?
 Why didn’t I get the memo?
 Why wasn’t I in the know?
-These were all things that were running through my mind as the Birkin sailed out of the store and I was left at the war torn scarf counter.
+These were all things that were running through my mind as the Birkin sailed out of the store and I was left at the war-torn scarf counter.

 The scarf she carefully unfolded in front of me is the scarf you see here.
 Hmmm….

 The scarf features a mish-mosh of colors, patterns, themes, eras, a cornucopia of flora, fauna, and half of a Native American man dressed in traditional garb (notice there is only half of this man on the scarf).
 Oh yes, did I mention, the palm fronds, the tiger, and the medieval times horses?

 So the scarf is mine.
 I’ve worn it once.
 I’ve tried it on a couple of times and even as a belt it doesn’t seem to work.

 Now I leave it to you…is my Hermes silk scarf UGLY OR PRETTY?